 Master of Arts in Visual and Critical Studies

-Designed for students who are committed to making work in an environment of interdisciplinary and postdisciplinary practices, SAIC's Master of Arts (MA) in Visual and Critical Studies program integrates scholarly, studio, and hybrid research practices as part of an evolving paradigm that addresses the complexity of visual and critical practices in the 21st century.
+Designed for students who wish to pursue a scholarly and creative investigation of the production, dissemination, and impact of visual images, SAIC's Master of Arts (MA) in Visual and Critical Studies program integrates scholarly, studio, and hybrid research practices as part of an evolving paradigm that addresses the complexity of visual and critical practices in the 21st century.

 The graduate program in visual and critical studies is designed for students who wish to pursue a scholarly and creative investigation of the production, dissemination, and impact of visual images.
 Through immersive research intertwined with the process of making (whether through studio practice, writing, or both), students explore ways of seeing and representing social, cultural, and visual phenomena.
 The curriculum balances topic-based seminars, independent work with advisors, and electives to create a singularly interdisciplinary course of study.

 Depending on students' research interests, the final thesis may be either a written work of criticism or a creative body of work presented in a gallery during the annual student-run exhibition.
 Graduate students also organize an annual symposium to share their research in a professional context.

 At the heart of the Master of Arts degree in Visual and Critical Studies is a core structure of visual theory surrounded by a flexible curriculum in which students, guided by SAIC faculty advisors, design their own course structure to match their interests.
 The Visual and Critical Studies program is designed to redefine disciplinary practices as a mashup of interdisciplinary, transdisciplinary, and postdisciplinary thinking and making.